AI Use Cases/Professional Services

 The Problem

 Professional Services firms manage procurement spend across hundreds of vendors, project codes, and cost centers - yet most rely on manual expense categorization, quarterly reconciliation cycles, and disconnected data from Maconomy, Deltek Vision, and Workday PSA systems.
-Finance teams spend 60+ hours monthly reclassifying miscoded invoices, matching PO line items to actual deliverables, and hunting down missing documentation.
+Call it 60 hours a month your finance team burns reclassifying miscoded invoices, matching PO line items to actual deliverables, and hunting down missing documentation.
 This fragmentation means no real-time visibility into whether a $2M client engagement is tracking to margin targets or bleeding into scope creep territory until the project closes.

 Revenue & Operational Impact

 The operational cost is brutal.
-Undetected spend overruns on fixed-fee work destroy project margins - firms lose 8-12% of potential profit annually to unmanaged procurement variance.
+Undetected spend overruns on fixed-fee work destroy project margins - and the write-off only becomes visible after the project closes, when nothing can be done about it.
 Resource managers can't identify which vendor categories are inflating costs, so they can't optimize supplier relationships or renegotiate terms.
 Finance can't close books faster because procurement reconciliation becomes the bottleneck.
 Proposal teams lack historical spend data by engagement type, forcing them to estimate costs conservatively and lose competitive bids on price.

 Why Generic Tools Fail